 Weeds are the scourge of many a keen gardener, but some weeds are destroyed or removed when they are in fact very useful.
 Dandelions can be used to make coffee, soups, salads, jams, honey and wine and if you have a pet rabbit, they will love you forever if you feed them these yellow-headed plants.
 To discover more about the wonder of dandelions, head over to Yardening with Mother Nature.

 Interact with other gardeners

-Beginners and experts can all do with keeping up with the current trends and technologies when it comes to gardening, which is why online forums and articles can prove essential.
-Getting advice from other gardeners can mean finding out about products that will make gardening easier, or plant varieties that you may never have considered before.
-You can also get tips on local forums about deals on garden accessories, plants, manure and more.
-Newby gardeners may even learn of gardening classes in the area, or discover that there are people willing to come and help you begin your gardening adventure.
+Beginners and experts can all do with keeping up with the current trends and technologies when it comes to gardening, which is why online forums and articles can prove essential and full of gardening tips for all levels.
+Getting advice from other gardeners can mean finding out about products that will make gardening easier or plant varieties that you may never have considered before.
+You can also get gardening tips on local forums about deals on garden accessories, plants, manure and more.
+Newby gardeners may even learn of gardening classes in the area or discover that there are people willing to come and help you begin your gardening adventure.

 Gardening is an excellent way to exercise, relax, and fill your larder, so get out there and discover a whole new hobby.

 *This is a collaborative post.
 For further information please refer to my disclosure page.